Stilic/pkh/README.md

 # Build the disk
 sudo ./build_disk.sh

-# Run the result in a virtual machine
+# Run the result in a VM
 ./run.sh
 ```

+Then, inside the VM, run `./build_neld.sh` to bootstrap NELD inside itself.